alicagank/VowSpace/tutorial/instructions.md

 - Right-click in the middle of a vowel region to add it to the main visualizer (you need to type in the vowel only, the speaker is automatically added!)

 I’ve also included another file: ozlem.mp3.
 It contains a similar recording from a female speaker friend of mine.
 Try the same steps with this file and compare the results!

-You may also try and use the file asc-diff.xlsx.
-It contains the formant frequencies in the cagan.wav and ozlem.wav files along with a third speaker!
-You can access this file by the 'Read from Excel' on the menu bar.

 I hope these will be of help!